Box Office: ‘Mission: Impossible – Fallout’ Cruises Past ‘Christopher Robin’

 “Mission: Impossible – Fallout” generated $35 million from 4,395 locations in its sophomore frame, while Disney’s “Christopher Robin” opened at the lower end of forecasts with $25 million from 3,602 screens.

-The sixth installment of the Tom Cruise spy series has pocketed $124 million in North America.
-Overseas, it has amassed over $205 million.
+The sixth installment of the Tom Cruise spy series remains atop the box office, pocketing $124 million in North America to date.
+Imax screens accounted for $11.4 million of “Fallout’s” weekend total.
+Overseas, it has amassed another $76 million, bringing its international earnings to over $205 million.
 It opens in China on Aug.
 31.

+“Christopher Robin” is the first Disney movie aside from “A Wrinkle In Time” to not open No. 1 at the domestic box office this year.
+The live-action adaptation based on characters from Winnie the Pooh, picked up an additional $4.8 million internationally for a global start of $29.5 million.
+The movie, which carries a $75 million production budget, has garnered mixed reviews.
+As expected, families made up 60% of audiences, while 56% of moviegoers were female.

 Lionsgate’s R-rated comedy “The Spy Who Dumped Me” — starring Mila Kunis and Kate McKinnon — debuted at No. 3 with $12.3 million on 3,111 locations.
 Susanna Fogel directed and co-wrote with David Iserson.
 The cast includes Justin Theroux, Gillian Anderson, Hasan Minhaj, and Sam Heughan.